Other numbers and charges

 Here are a few steps you can take to unsubscribe or query charges:

-- The most common way to To unsubscribe text STOP or STOP ALL to the number given in the premium message sent to you.
+- The most common way to unsubscribe is to text STOP or STOP ALL to the number given in the premium message sent to you.
 This may be different to the number used to send you the message.
 It will be a five digit number and the text won’t cost you anything.
 Within 24 hours, you’ll get a free text confirming that the subscription has been stopped.

 - If you’re still being charged for unwanted premium messages or want to query charges, you’ll need to contact the sender directly.
 You’ll find their contact information on the premium message sent to you or you can enter the number on the Phone-paid Services Authority website.